 Amazon Mechanical Turk (MTurk) is a popular crowdsourcing website that businesses use to outsource tasks – but there are numerous MTurk alternatives that you can utilize to make extra cash.

 On MTurk, requesters can choose how much they want to pay.
 The average pay for MTurk is $11 per hour.
 However, some jobs pay far less — so make sure to figure out how much a gig pays before signing up.

-While MTurk is a popular destination for side hustlers, there are many other sites to explore if you’re looking to make money online.
+While MTurk is a popular destination for side hustlers, there are many sites like MTurk to explore if you’re looking to make extra money online.

 To get started, create an account at Clickworker.com and complete the short assessments.
 If you pass, you’ll receive access to immediate paying opportunities.
 The company pays out on a weekly and monthly basis.